-Drug-Laboratory Test InteractionsClinically relevant plasma concentrations of daptomycin have been observed to cause a significant concentration-dependent false prolongation of prothrombin time (PT) and elevation of International Normalized Ratio (INR) when certain recombinant thromboplastin reagents are utilized for the assay.
-The possibility of an erroneously elevated PT/INR result due to interaction with a recombinant thromboplastin reagent may be minimized by drawing specimens for PT or INR testing near the time of trough plasma concentrations of daptomycin.
-However, sufficient daptomycin concentrations may be present at trough to cause interaction.
+Drug-Laboratory Test Interactions Clinically relevant plasma concentrations of daptomycin have been observed to cause a significant concentration-dependent false prolongation of prothrombin time (PT) and elevation of International Normalized Ratio (INR) when certain recombinant thromboplastin reagents are utilized for the assay.
+The possibility of an erroneously elevated PT/INR result due to interaction with a recombinant thromboplastin reagent may be minimized by drawing specimens for PT or INR testing near the time of

-If confronted with an abnormally high PT/INR result in a patient being treated with daptomycin for injection, it is recommended that clinicians:
+If confronted with an abnormally high PT/INR result in a patient being treated with Daptomycin for Injection, it is recommended that clinicians

-- Repeat the assessment of PT/INR, requesting that the specimen be drawn just prior to the next daptomycin for injection dose (i.e., at trough concentration).
-If the PT/INR value obtained at trough remains substantially elevated above what would otherwise be expected, consider evaluating PT/INR utilizing an alternative method. - Evaluate for other causes of abnormally elevated PT/INR results.
+1. Repeat the assessment of PT/INR, requesting that the specimen be drawn just prior to the next Daptomycin for Injection dose (i.e., at trough concentration).
+If the PT/INR value obtained at trough remains substantially elevated above what would otherwise be expected, consider evaluating PT/

+INR utilizing an alternative method.

-USE IN SPECIFIC POPULATIONS
+8 USE IN SPECIFIC POPULATIONS